krishjainm/krishjainm/readme.md

 ## Hey there 👋

 My name is Krish Jain.
-I am an undergrad researcher in AI and machine learning, studying Data Science and Statistics at UCSB.
+I am an undergraduate researcher in AI and machine learning, studying Data Science and Statistics at UCSB.

 ### 🔬 Current Research
 - ♠️ **Algoverse AI**: